mtthff/bm/Readme.md

 ## BM

   Simple bash CLI bookmarks with tag support
-  This is a fork that removes everything
+  This is a fork that removes everything unneccessary.
+  Like DropBox, Previews.

+  Also modified default behavior, replaced description with date field.

 ## Install